thatprogrammer1/LAHS-CP-Club/README.md

 # CP-Club-POTW
-Repository for problems and solutions for the LAHS Competitive Programming Club
+Repository for problems and solutions for the LAHS Competitive Programming Club.
+Problems are ordered from easiest to hardest.

 ## Problems of the Week (9/23):
 ### Bronze (Beginners start here!):